inmanta/inmanta-core/docs/guides/openstack.rst

 .. literalinclude:: ../examples/openstackclean/libs/mymodule/model/_init.cf
    :language: ruby

-If this were not an example, we would still make the following changes:
+If this were not an example, we would make the following changes:

 * hardcode the ``image_id`` and ``os`` (and perhaps ``flavor``) into the defintion of ``myhost``.
 * the parameters on top would be moved to either a :doc:`form <forms>` or filled in directly into the constructor.